Arithmetic finiteness of very irregular varieties: Introduction

+\end{itemize} For $k$ arbitrary, we say that $X$ is \emph{isogenous to a product} resp.~\emph{isogenous to symmetric power of a curve} if $X / \Stab_A(X)$ is a product resp.~a symmetric power of a curve.

-We will deduce \cref{IntroThmIntrinsicGeneral} from a general result about subvarieties of arbitrary abelian varieties.
-Let $A$ be an abelian variety of dimension~$g$ over $K$ and let $L$ be an ample line bundle on $A$.
-Recall that $A$ over $K$ has good reduction if it is the generic fiber of an abelian scheme $\cA$ over $\cO_{K, \Sigma}$.
-Then the abelian scheme is unique up to isomorphism, and we say that a subvariety $X \subset A$ has \emph{good reduction} if the Zariski closure of~$X$ in $\cA$ is smooth over $\cO_{K, \Sigma}$.
-When $X$ is very irregular and $A = \Alb(X)$ this notion of good reduction is equivalent to the previous one.
-In \cite{LS20} Lawrence and Sawin prove that up to translation, there are only finitely many hypersurfaces $X \subset A$ algebraically equivalent to $L$ and with good reduction.
+This being said, let~$A$ be an abelian variety of dimension~$g$ over the number field~$K$ and let~$L$ be an ample line bundle on~$A$.
+Recall that~$A$ over~$K$ has good reduction if it is the generic fiber of an abelian scheme~$\cA$ over~$\cO_{K, \Sigma}$.
+Then the abelian scheme is unique up to isomorphism, and we say that a subvariety~$X \subset A$ has \emph{good reduction} if the Zariski closure of~$X$ in~$\cA$ is smooth over~$\cO_{K, \Sigma}$.
+When~$X$ is very irregular and~$A = \Alb(X)$ this notion of good reduction is equivalent to the previous one.
+In \cite{LS20} Lawrence and Sawin prove that up to translation, there are only finitely many hypersurfaces~$X \subset A$ algebraically equivalent to~$L$ and with good reduction.
 In the opposite case of subvarieties of high codimension, we show:

-\begin{theoremintro} Fix $P \in \bbQ[z]$ of degree $d < (g-1)/2$.
-Then up to translation by points in $A(K)$ there are only finitely many smooth subvarieties $X \subset A$ over $K$ with ample normal bundle, good reduction, Hilbert polynomial $P$ with respect to $L$ which are not a product and satisfy \eqref{SkullInequality} and \eqref{Eq:NumericalConditions}. \end{theoremintro}
+\begin{theoremintro} Fix~$P \in \bbQ[z]$ of degree~$d < (g-1)/2$.
+Then up to translation by points in~$A(K)$ there are only finitely many smooth subvarieties~$X \subset A$ over~$K$ with ample normal bundle, good reduction and Hilbert polynomial~$P$ with respect to~$L$ which satisfy \eqref{SkullInequality} and \eqref{Eq:NumericalConditions} and are neither isogenous to a product nor isogenous to a symmetric power of a curve. \end{theoremintro}

-We say that a subvariety $X\subset A$ is a \emph{geometric complete intersection of ample divisors} if its base change to an algebraic closure of $K$ is a complete intersection of ample divisors.
-Smooth complete intersections of ample divisors in an abelian variety are never a product \cite[rem.~6.3]{JKLM}, and if they are nondivisible, then they satisfy \eqref{Eq:NumericalConditions} by~\cite[prop.
+We say that a subvariety~$X\subset A$ is a \emph{geometric complete intersection of ample divisors} if its base change to an algebraic closure of~$K$ is a complete intersection of ample divisors.
+Smooth complete intersections of ample divisors in an abelian variety are neither a product \cite[rem.~6.3]{JKLM} nor a symmetric power of a curve, except for the theta divisor of a nonhyperelliptic genus~$3$ curve \cite[prop.
+2.9 (2)]{JKLM}.
+Moreover, if they are nondivisible, then they satisfy \eqref{Eq:NumericalConditions} by~\cite[prop.
 2.16, cor.
 2.17]{JKLM}.
-Hence as a direct consequence of \cref{IntroThmExtrinsic} we obtain:
+As mentioned above, the inequality~\eqref{SkullInequality} holds for complete intersections in abelian varieties, hence as a direct consequence of \cref{IntroThmExtrinsic} we obtain: